 We recommend setting your tools at 350F to achieve the optimal curl.
 If you are curling your hair extensions, be sure to use a lower heat setting of 250 F, as hair extensions are much more fragile than natural hair.

 6. Use the right barrel size

 Barrel size is super important because the tightness of your curls goes hand in hand with how they will wear and fall throughout the day or night.
 The common misconception is that a bigger barrel curling wand or curling iron is what will give you those sexy Victoria Secret Curls.
 We find that most of the time, however, a smaller barrel will do the trick.
-Depending on your hair type, try using a smaller barrel size that you normally would like 1" or 1.5", and see what difference it can make!
+Depending on your hair type, try using a smaller barrel size that you normally would.
+We like using the 1" Luxy Hair Signature Curler.
 Not only will the curls look more defined, but they will also last longer.
 Sometimes, using a larger barrel simply leads to the curly hair loosening up into waves faster and falling out.

 It is also important to differentiate between a curling wand and a curling iron, which will give you different types of curls.
 A curling iron is usually ideal for those tight princess curls, while a curling wand gives you more freedom to customize the type of curls.
 Sometimes, all you need is a different technique to achieve larger or smaller curls, using the same curling wand.
 Need a refresher on how to curl your hair?
 Here's a great video on five easy ways to curl your hair with the same barrel size.